NIMENRIX should under no circumstances be administered intravascularly, intradermally or subcutaneously.

 Persistence of serum bactericidal antibody titres

 Similar to the monovalent Men C comparator, a decline in antibody titres over time has been observed.
-The clinical relevance of the waning antibody titres is unknown.
-A booster dose might be considered in individuals vaccinated at toddler age remaining at high risk of exposure to meningococcal disease caused by groups A, C, W-135 and Y (see CLINICAL TRIALS – Booster Response).
+The clinical relevance of this observation is unknown.
+A booster dose might be considered in individuals remaining at high risk of exposure to meningococcal disease caused by groups A, C, W-135 and Y (see CLINICAL TRIALS).

 Pregnant Women: There is limited experience with use of NIMENRIX in pregnant women.